Has technology set us free, or shackled us to our screens?

 Jane Jetson and Rosey the Robot Maid from The Jetsons, set in the utopian future of 2062.
 Photo by Everett Collection / Rex Features

-Veronique Greenwood is a science journalist and a journalism fellow at the Santa Fe Institute.
-Her work has been published in Discover Magazine, Scientific American, The New Yorker and The Atlantic, among others.
-She is based in New York.
+Veronique Greenwood is a science journalist.
+Her work has been published in the New York Times Magazine, Discover Magazine, and Scientific American, among others.
+She is based in Switzerland.

 When I went home for the 2007 holidays, in my last year of college, my mom’s new favorite phrase was ‘mobile social networking’.
 It was a big thing in Asia and Africa, she told me, in the throes of writing a several-hundred-page market report.